ShareBack to blog

 Here’s how those numbers break down:

-So, if you check your credit score online – make sure you see what reference agency they’re using to see what band you fit into.
+So, if you check your credit score online – make sure you see what reference agency is being used to see what band you fit into.

 How can I check my credit score for free?

-Checking your credit score online is – at least compared to understanding why Callcredit score out of 609 – surprisingly easy.
+Checking your credit score online is surprisingly easy.
 All you have to do is sign up to one of the free credit check sites and enter a few details, and you’ll see your credit score.
-That said, the free services only show you the score from one credit reference agency, which means that you have to sign up to three services to get a picture of overall credit score; Experian, Clear Score and Noddle.
+That said, the free services only show you the score from one credit reference agency, which means that you have to sign up to three services to get a picture of the overall credit score; Experian, Clear Score and Credit Karma.

 Why?
-Even though 77% of lenders use Experian to check your credit score, about 50% also use Equifax and 33% also use Callcredit.
-That means that – although it’s likely they’ll use Experian – it pays to make sure your credit scores across all three are tickety-boo.
-We’ve written an in-depth post on finding out your credit score for free on our blog.
+Even though 77% of lenders use Experian to check your credit score, about 50% also use Equifax and 33% also use TransUnion.
+This means that – although it’s likely lenders will use Experian – it pays to make sure your credit scores across all three are tickety-boo.

 Does checking my score impact my credit rating?